 9. Shelves and Ice Trays

 The shelves and Ice trays are inbuilt.
 With an increase in the working volume inside the fridge, the number of shelves increases.
-With more number of shelves, you have more space inside the refrigerator.
+With more shelves, you have more space inside the refrigerator.
 Similarly, the Ice trays also play a very important role when the concern is a freezer.

 10. Water and Ice Dispenser

 For most of the side by side refrigerators, Water Trays are provided.
 Double door and side by side refrigerators have such ice dispensers.
 These Ice dispensers ease out the handling of the Freezer.

 Apart from these Top 10 Essential parts, there are a few more, which you might want to have with the refrigerator.
-Door Alarm, well-positioned Light, Digital Display are built with a Good High Rated Refrigerator like Samsung 253 L 4 Star Frost Free Double Door Refrigerator.
+The door Alarm, well-positioned Light, Digital Display are built with a Good High Rated Refrigerator like Samsung 253 L 4 Star Frost Free Double Door Refrigerator.

 Though the Refrigerator Stand is not an integrated part of a refrigerator, it is essential.
 You must use a Refrigerator Stand to give well support and safety to the fridge.
-Brands like Samsung manufactures 5 in 1 convertible refrigerator that can handle the refrigerator and freezer separately with different control modes suitable for various operations.
+Brands like Samsung manufactures 5 in 1 convertible refrigerators that can handle the refrigerator and freezer separately with different control modes suitable for various operations.

 A refrigerator works on the refrigeration cycle.
 In short, heat is taken away from the working volume of a refrigerator by an evaporating substance called refrigerant with the help of a compressor, evaporator, condenser, and throttle/ expansion valve.

 The main parts are a compressor, condenser, evaporator, and throttle/ expansion valve.
 Apart from these, a temperature controlling device, voltage stabilizer (optional), defrosting system, water & ice dispensers (optional) are installed with most of the good refrigerators.

 For a refrigerator, there are so many good products by some best brands that are excellent in performance, design.
 Among them, LG, Samsung, Whirlpool are the most reliable.